PARTIZIP

 The Struggle for Participation (1789-1980)

 Funded by the Fonds National de la Recherche (FNR), this large research project brought together colleagues from history, political science and political philosophy.
 Two consecutive “Partizip” projects proved a fertile ground for scholarly exchanges as well as public outreach.
 The social, economic and political participation of various parts of the population were examined both from an actor-centered perspective and with the tools of discourse analysis and political theory.
-In a context of enormous social transformations, agricultural practices, labour migration and organization, ethnical and gender discrimination, expulsions and recognition of rights were linked to larger questions of democratisation, nation-building and identity formation processes.
-The output is a large array of scientific articles, collectively edited volumes and seven PhD projects, some still ongoing, some published in the form of monographies.
+In a context of enormous social transformations, agricultural practices, labour migration and organization, ethnic and gender discrimination, expulsions and recognition of rights were linked to larger questions of democratisation, nation-building and identity formation processes.
+The output comprises more than 100 oral history interviews conducted by filmmaker Loretta Walz, conferences and workshops, scientific articles, collectively edited volumes and nine PhD projects, published as monographies and/or open access.

 2009 – 2015